-- Pets of the week: Marcel and Penny need forever homes
+- Pets of the week: Daughtry is a stray looking for his family; Julius and Vivian need forever homes

 - More Lifestyle Headlines